The Solitaires

-The Solitaires are an American doo-wop group, best known for their 1957 hit single "Walking Along".
+The Solitaires were an American doo-wop group, best known for their 1957 song "Walking Along".
 Although they never had a national chart hit, they were one of the most popular vocal groups in New York in the late 1950s.

 History

 The Solitaires formed in Harlem in 1953.
 They started as a street-corner singing group, one of many that used to congregate on 142nd Street.
 The original lineup consisted of Eddie "California" Jones (lead singer), Nick Anderson (first tenor), Winston "Buzzy" Willis (second tenor), Rudy "Angel" Morgan (baritone), and Pat Gaston (bass).

 Old Town Records: 1954–1963

 Herman Curtis

 After a series of personnel changes, the group had six members: Herman Curtis, also known as Herman Dunham (lead singer/first tenor), Buzzy Willis (second tenor), Pat Gaston (bass), Monteith "Monte" Owens (tenor/guitar), Bobby Baylor (second tenor/baritone) and Bobby "Schubie" Williams (tenor/piano).
 Curtis had previously performed with the Vocaleers, Gaston with the Four Bells, Willis with the Crows, and Owens, Baylor and Williams with the Mello-Moods.

 Willis happened to work for Hal Jackson, a famous disc jockey and radio personality at WLIB.
 With Jackson's help, the Solitaires landed an audition with record producer Hy Weiss in the fall of 1953.
 Weiss used to hold auditions in a local movie theater after it had closed for the night.
 Weiss was impressed with the young men's vocals.
 Just teenagers at the time, the Solitaires wrote most of their own material and had their own style of harmony, which helped distinguish them from the other street-corner singers.
-The group was signed to the Old Town record label, from which they issued a series of singles that included "Wonder Why", "Blue Valentine", and a cover version of the jazz standard, "I Don't Stand a Ghost of a Chance with You".
+The group was signed to the Old Town record label, from which they issued a series of singles that included "Wonder Why", "Blue Valentine", and a cover version of the jazz standard "I Don't Stand a Ghost of a Chance with You".
 It was during this period that the group's best known publicity photo was taken, showing Curtis, Gaston, Baylor, Williams and Willis in white jackets procured for them by their manager at the time, Maurice Hines (father of the noted actor and dancer Gregory Hines).